SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 ~~~~~~~~~~~~~~~~~~

 A continue statement consists of the ``continue`` keyword
-and may occur only in the context of a looping statement.
+and may occur only in the context of a loop statement.
 A continue statement ends program execution of the current iteration
-of the innermost enclosing looping statement in which it occurs
+of the innermost enclosing loop statement in which it occurs
-but does not stop execution of the looping statement.
+but does not stop execution of the loop statement.
-Program control is then transferred to the controlling expression of the enclosing looping statement.
+Program control is then transferred to the controlling expression of the enclosing loop statement.

 In a for statement,
 the increment expression is still evaluated after the continue statement is executed,
 because the increment expression is evaluated after the execution of the loop's body.

-For an example of how to use a continue statement in the context of a looping statement,
+For an example of how to use a continue statement in the context of a loop statement,
 see “Loop Control Statements”
 in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.